claresudbery/clare-wiki-ably/pages/coding/infra/cmd/misc-terminal-commands.md

         **tail -f \[file-name\]**

-          - \*\* After this, pause the console scrolling with Ctrl + s, then resume with ctrl + q
+          - \*\* After this, pause the console scrolling with Ctrl + s, then resume with ctrl + q.
+To exit altogether, use Ctrl + C

       - Note that you can pipe the results to grep so that you can only output the stuff you are interested in

+      - Like this: `tail -f firestore-debug.log`

-      - Like this: **tail -f /var/log/logstash/logstash.log | grep -E -o '"reason"=\>"\\\[logdb...\\.ny.\\.acme\\.com1\\\]\\\[.\*\\\]
+      - ...or like this: **tail -f /var/log/logstash/logstash.log | grep -E -o '"reason"=\>"\\\[logdb...\\.ny.\\.acme\\.com1\\\]\\\[.\*\\\]
         Node not connected'**